narisun/data_utils/README.md

 Add a main() function and an if __name__ == "__main__": block.

+Run it using:

-Run it using python -m utils.json_validate ....
+python -m utils.json_validate ....